freedomlang/UNO/README.md

 - Turn off the autofill function of search panel
 - Optimize the "a" tag's motion

+#### 0.1.4
+- Add auto load function to the articles
+- fix bugs of codepen's embed

 ### To do
-- Add "auto load" function to the articles
+- Optimize the css file
 - Rebuil the footer of articles